MinOvMat/MinovMat/Unterlagen/look.md

-If you need an impression of what i can do for you, here are some of the projects i have worked on recently.
+If you need an impression of what I can do for you, here are some of the projects i have worked on recently.
 And as always: Enjoy!